skerkour/kerkour.com/content/blog/bloom-whats-next.md

 It would be fantastic!

-Because we use the <a href="https://www.gnu.org/licenses/agpl-3.0.en.html" target="_blank" rel="noopener">GNU Affero General Public License v3.0</a> if someone modify our software they are bound by law to redistribue it under the same terms.
+Thanks to the <a href="https://www.gnu.org/licenses/agpl-3.0.en.html" target="_blank" rel="noopener">GNU Affero General Public License v3.0</a> we use, if someone modify our work they are bound by law to redistribue it under the same terms.

 Thus they will be able to pay more people to work on Bloom's codebase and we enter the free software <a href="https://www.kerkour.fr/blog/bloom-a-free-and-open-source-google/#open-source-access-data-how" target="_blank" rel="noopener">virtuous circle</a>.

-In our vision, tomorrow's world is composed of a federation of Bloom instances like email providers today (or <a href="https://matrix.org/blog/index" target="_blank" rel="noopener">matrix</a> or <a href="https://joinmastodon.org/" target="_blank" rel="noopener">Mastodon</a>).
+In our vision, tomorrow's world is composed of a federation of Bloom providers, like email providers today (or <a href="https://matrix.org/blog/index" target="_blank" rel="noopener">matrix</a> or <a href="https://joinmastodon.org/" target="_blank" rel="noopener">Mastodon</a>).

 Bloom's and associated services marks and logos are trademarked.

-Also we have a lot of hacker friends in case somes try to not comply with law 🙃.
+Also we have a lot of hacker friends in case somes try to not comply 🙃.

 ## How will you handle copyright infringements on Bitflow or other services?